wp-plugins/wp-spamshield/readme.txt

 Version 1.3, *released 06/27/14*

-* Prepared the plugin for internationalization, and created .pot file for translation.
+* Prepared the plugin for internationalization and localization, and created .pot file for translation.
 * Created three initial translations with Google Translate and some other resources: French (fr_FR), Spanish (es_ES), and German (de_DE).
 I realize machine translations may not be the best, but I figured I'd at least get the ball rolling.
 * Removed documentation from settings page, since the same info is provided on the plugin homepage (in greater detail).
 The "Quick Navigation - Contents" is still there, it just points to the plugin homepage now.
 All the info is still available, it just makes it a bit more efficient if I only have to update documentation in one place.
 Side benefit is that it slims down the plugin file size a little bit.
 * Updated the spam filters.